awsdocs/aws-transit-gateway-guide/doc_source/tgw-prefix-lists.md

 # Prefix list references<a name="tgw-prefix-lists"></a>

 You can reference a *prefix list* in your transit gateway route table\.
-A prefix list is a set of one or more CIDR block entries that you define and manage\.
+A prefix list is a set of one or more CIDR block entries\.
 You can use a prefix list to simplify the management of the IP addresses that you reference in your resources to route network traffic\.
-For example, if you frequently specify the same destination CIDRs across multiple transit gateway route tables, you can manage those CIDRs in a single prefix list, instead of repeatedly referencing the same CIDRs in each route table\.
-If you need to remove a destination CIDR block, you can remove its entry from the prefix list instead of removing the route from every affected route table\.
+For example, if you frequently specify the same destination CIDRs across multiple transit gateway route tables, you can manage those CIDRs in a single prefix list\.

 When you create a prefix list reference in your transit gateway route table, each entry in the prefix list is represented as a route in your transit gateway route table\.